Training for business has changed a lot over the past few years, with the process gradually moving towards the online

 Blended learning & Human interaction

 Online inductions allow training methods to be combined.
 Staff and visitors can complete any theory based training for business on the online system, while partaking in any physical training through an integrated course booking system.
 This booking system still retains the learning management functionalities of the main induction program.
 Allowing employers to see which inductees have followed the training process from start to finish.

 Traditional training for business fails due to poor measurement and record keeping.
 Quite often no feedback or assessments are taken and in the cases whereby data is obtained often there is a failure to pass this on.

-With online learning systems this is all done automatically.
+With online staff inductions this is all done automatically.
 Online induction systems store accurate data from trainees and relay this onto all departments.
 Furthermore records can be access quickly and provide thorough feedback.

 Intuitive analytics tools can predict inductees current and future learning gaps and give recommendations for extending learning.